 Now, virtually anyone, from and one-off sellers and small business owners, to budding businesses can launch their Square account and begin taking payments wherever they are.
 It's no wonder that Square is the go-to solution for POS systems and offline payments.

 However, did you know that you can also transform your digital transactions with Square too?

 The fact that Square now allows merchants to set up online stores for just the cost of their payment processing, means that it's easier than ever to go digital.

-But is this eCommerce option all it's cracked up to be?
+But is this ecommerce solution all it's cracked up to be?

-Read our Square online store review to find out.
+Read our Square Online review to find out.